 You may collect your food scraps and organic waste in your own bucket such as a 5-gallon pail.

-The Town of Bethel will provide FREE 1.5 gallon black kitchen counter collection bins with compostable bags.
+The Town of Bethel will provide a FREE starter kit which includes a 6-gallon carry container, 1.5 gallon black kitchen counter collection bins and compostable bags.
 Shown here to the left.
 You can pickup your kit at the transfer station.

 The Town of Bethel is providing residents of Bethel the opportunity to reduce their waste and recycle their food scraps through this food scraps recycling program.